yutongwangBIT/VOOM/Dependencies.md

 The code is from: http://graphics.stanford.edu/~seander/bithacks.html#CountBitsSetParallel.
 The code is in the public domain.

+* *Viewer.h, Viewer.cc, Framedrawer.cc, Framedrawer.h, Mapdrawer.cc, Mapdrawer.h*
+  This is a modified version based on ORB SLAM2 and OA-SLAM.

+* *Tracking.h, Tracking.cc, LocalMapping.h, LocalMapping.cc, System.h, System.cc*
+  This is a modified version based on ORB SLAM2

 #####Code in Thirdparty folder

 * All code in **DBoW2** folder.